 - 1. A detailed project description; - 2.
 A development financing plan, including sources of funds and loan terms; - 3.
 A preliminary commitment for financing and/or equity; - 4.
-A proforma, if appropriate, indicating projected costs and revenues; - 5.
-If required, a statement and demonstration that the project would not proceed without the use of TIF; - 6.
-Evidence that the project meets A statement identifying the specific evaluation criteria that the applicant believes the request meets;
+A proforma indicating projected costs and revenues; - 5.
+If required, a statement and demonstration that the project would not proceed without the use of TIF: - 6.
+A statement identifying the specific evaluation criteria that the applicant believes the request meets; - 7.
+Preliminary plans for the project; - 8.
+A development schedule;

-- 7. Preliminary plans for the project; - 8.
-A development schedule; - 9.
-If applicable, a list of public improvements which will be constructed along with the project; - 10.
+- 9. If applicable, a list of public improvements which will be constructed along with the project; - 10.
 Corporation or partnership papers if applicable; - 11.
 An audited financial statement of the corporation, partnership, or individual for the most recent five calendar year(s) or the life of the company if appropriate; - 12.
 A copy of the proposed wage scale, employee benefits package, and full and part time employment levels unless waived by the Tax Increment Financing Project Review Committee or, in the case of an affordable housing project, a copy of the applicable federal housing grant program; and, - 13.
 Other information that may be required by the Project Review Committee.

 All applications for TIF must be submitted to the Growth Management Department.
-The TIF Project Committee will schedule a meeting, at which the applicant will present his/her project. , within two weeks of submission. within thirty (30) days of submission.
+The TIF Project Committee will schedule a meeting, at which the applicant will present his/her project within thirty (30) days of submission.